 FPV Camera Field of View (FOV) – Lens Focal Width

 It’s important to pick a FOV that you feel comfortable with.
 The wider FOV, the more environment you can see.
-But it’s not always a good thing as you will start to notice the “fish eye” effect.
+But it’s not always a good thing though as you will start to notice the “fish eye” effect.
 The objects in the middle will appear smaller and further away, and the edges of the image will appear curly.
 However when FOV is too small the image will appear zoomed in.
-I personally find 90-100 degree more comfortable for FPV (normally 2.8mm-2.5mm lens).

 This is a good example of different FOV, from high focal width number to low.

 Some cameras allows replacement lenses of different FOV.
 You can get these screw-in lenses and try them, instead of buying a whole new camera.
 For example I was experimenting different lens for the Runcam Swift.

 I think it’s all down to personal preference and what type of flying you do.
-For instance if you tend to fly proximity or through places with lots of close obstacles, narrower FOV might help you see close up more clearly, and avoid hitting things.
-If you fly high altitude in clear open space, wider FOV allows a wider view which could be a more enjoyable experience.
-For racers, wider FOV are popular because it allows the pilot to see more when flying fast, without having to physically tilt the camera as much.
+For instance if you tend to fly proximity or through places with lots of close obstacles, wider FOV might be better.
+If you fly high altitude in clear open space, narrower FOV might be better.
+For FPV racers, wider FOV are popular because it allows the pilot to see more when flying fast, without having to physically tilt the camera as much.

 TVL (TV Lines) is basically a measure of how good the FPV camera resolution is.
 The number is based on how many alternating black and white lines can be displayed in the image horizontally.
 A 600TVL camera means it can display 300 black lines and 300 white lines alternately in one picture.
 The more TV lines, the better definition image you can get out of the camera.
 Commonly seen FPV cameras TVL are 380, 480, 600, 700, 800, 1200 etc.